Loading

 Meridian amends UDC with three-tier drive-thru classification

-The city rewrites its drive-through code — a direct consequence of the In-N-Out controversy.
+The city later rewrites its drive-through code after the In-N-Out controversy and related debate over queueing and adjacency.

 Zoning District